matrix-org/sliding-sync/room_list.md

     }
 }
 ```
-- `room_id`: The room ID to get a summary for, or the constant `"room_list"` to pull from tracked room IDs.
+- `room_id`: The room ID to get a summary for, or the magic constant `"room_list"` to pull from tracked room IDs.
 - `last_event`: If true, returns the last timeline event for the room.
 - `state_events`: Array of 2-element arrays.
 The subarray `[0]` is the event type, `[1]` is the state key.
    The state events to return in the response.
+This format compresses better in low bandwidth mode.
-- `lazy_room_member`: True and the `m.room.member` event for `last_event` will be sent to the client based on an LRU cache.
+- `lazy_room_member`: If true then the `m.room.member` event for `last_event` will be sent to the client based on an LRU cache.
+   This guarantees you'll be told the room member who spoke last, and subsequent times you will not be told (mostly).
 - `heroes`: If set, returns the `summary` object from sync v2:
    ```
     "summary": {